gitmarek/libbitcoinrpc/doc/design.md

 allocating memory etc., and they do not need to return extensive error messages.
 Instead, they return error codes of enum type `BITCOINRPCEcode`.
 The list of all error codes can be found in the [reference](./reference.md).
-The function `bitcoinrpc_call()` and the convenience functions accept an additional pointer `bitcoinrcp_err_t*` where error messages are stored.
+The function `bitcoinrpc_call()` accepts an additional pointer:
+`bitcoinrcp_err_t*` where error messages are stored.
 If the pointer is passed as `NULL`, the error reporting, beside the omnipresent error codes, is omitted.

 ## Usage of bitcoinrpc